 - Jumbo Stuffed Pasta Shells with Lemon Basil Whipped Ricotta

 - 16 oz orzo

 - In a large pot, melt 1 tablespoon of butter.
 Pour in the orzo and toast it for 3 minutes.
-Add 3.5oz of chicken broth and cover the pot with a lid.
-Cook the orzo per instructions.
-Two minutes before the orzo is al dente, remove the pot from the heat.
+Add 3.5 cups of chicken broth and cover the pot with a lid.
+Cook the orzo per instruction until al dente.
+Remove the pot from the heat.
 Open the lid and fluff the orzo.

-- Melt the rest of the butter.
-Add in the pecorino cheese and black pepper and stir while slowing adding in as much of the ½ cup of chicken broth as necessary until the cheese has fully melted into a silky smooth sauce.
+- Add the butter into the pot with the orzo.
+While the orzo is still hot, add in the pecorino cheese and black pepper and stir while slowing adding in as much of the ½ cup of chicken broth as necessary until the cheese has fully melted into a silky smooth sauce.

 - Serve with an additional sprinkle of cheese and black pepper.

 - Substitute the chicken broth with vegetarian broth.